Tips to Avoid Food Poisoning in Peru

 Watermelon Seller

-Take Pepto Bismol as a prophylactic as a preventative measure.
+Take Pepto Bismol as a Prophylactic as a Preventative Measure

-Taking Pepto Bismol (the brand name for bismuth subsalicylate) may kill bacteria and reduce the risk of getting sick from food while traveling.
 A study conducted in Mexico in 1987 showed that taking two Pepto Bismol tablets four times a day reduced the risk of traveler's diarrhea by more than 60 percent!
 For more info about using Pepto Bismol as a prophylactic, check out these articles on WebMD.

-When traveling, eat only at restaurants frequented by many locals and tourists.
-Take a glance at the kitchen and where the food is kept.
-Ensure they use hygienic practices and that the food is adequately covered, heated, and refrigerated.
-While hygiene is generally not as strict as in western countries, Peru does have health inspections.
-Sometimes you'll see a restaurant closed with a notice hanging outside that they failed a health inspection.
-Whatever the case, always do your research before eating somewhere new.
-TripAdvisor reviews are always a good guide about restaurants in the part of Peru you visit.
 If you want to be extra safe, stick to foods that have been boiled, fried, or cooked in some way, and don't eat salads or anything that may have been washed with tap water.
 Stick to bottled drinks or hot beverages.
 Don't drink anything that has ice unless the restaurant uses purified water to make its ice.
 Don't be afraid to ask if they use purified water to wash their uncooked vegetables and fruits and to make ice.
 When in doubt, don't consume it.

 Anticuchos are pieces of beef hearts that are skewered, marinated, and then grilled over a charcoal grill.
 The exact marinade recipe used by each anticuchero chef is often a closely guarded secret, but the marinade usually involves cumin, vinegar, garlic, and ají.
 The way anticuchos are cooked is as important as the ingredients.
 Make sure they are cooked through on your vacation packages to Peru Machu Picchu.